Wilfried Martens Centre for European Studies

-The Wilfried Martens Centre for European Studies, also known as the Martens Centre and previously as the Centre for European Studies, is a think tank and political foundation of the European People's Party (EPP).
-As the central link of a large network of political foundations, the centre is a catalyst for centre-right ideas and thinking in Europe and beyond.
-The president of the Martens Centre is former Slovak prime minister Mikuláš Dzurinda.
+The Wilfried Martens Centre for European Studies, also known as the Martens Centre and previously as the Centre for European Studies, is a think tank and European political foundation affiliated to the European People's Party (EPP).
+The Martens Centre links together a large network of political foundations across the European Union, which all hold centre-right political positions.
+The president of the Martens Centre is former prime minister of Slovakia Mikuláš Dzurinda.
+As a European political foundation, the Martens Centre is financed by the European Parliament and sponsors representing industry lobbying.

-The centre seeks to ‘inspire ideas for action and shape responses to European challenges’.
-It analyses and contributes to the debate on EU policy, sharing its insights with European policymakers and the wider public.
-It also promotes numerous activities surrounding the discussion on the Future of Europe.

 Background

-The Martens Centre was founded by the EPP in 2007 as a result of the revision of the EU Regulation on European political parties, which allowed the creation of European political foundations and think tanks by Europarties.
+The Martens Centre was founded by the EPP in 2007 as a result of the revision of the EU Regulation on European political parties, which allowed the creation of European political foundations and think tanks affiliated to European parties.
 Originally, the EPP established its foundation as the Centre for European Studies (CES).
 During the EPP Congress in Dublin in March 2014, the think tank was renamed as the "Wilfried Martens Centre for European Studies" or "Martens Centre" for short, to honour its founder, long-standing EPP president and former prime minister of Belgium, Wilfried Martens.

-The Martens Centre, with over 50 partners across Europe and the rest of the world, embodies a pan-European mindset, promoting Christian-democratic and liberal-conservative political values.
+The Martens Centre has over 50 partners across Europe and other parts of the world.
+It seeks to advance a pan-European mindset, promoting Christian-democratic and liberal-conservative political values.
 It acts as a platform of cooperation for centre-right partners and experts, offering decision-makers and opinion leaders assistance in formulating new and effective policy options to assist the European Union in a variety of areas: global geopolitics, transatlantic relations, and democracy promotion.
 The Martens Centre produces publications in various formats.
-Besides the publications, the centre organises various common projects and in-house events throughout the year, along with other major events such as the European Ideas Forum, Net@Work, and the Transatlantic Think Tank Conference.
+Besides the publications, the centre organises various projects with its partners along with in-house events throughout the year, along with other major events such as the European Ideas Forum, Net@Work, and the Transatlantic Think Tank Conference.

+In 2023, the Russian authorities designated the Martens Centre as "undesirable".

 Publications

 The Martens Centre monitors, analyses, and contributes to the debate relating to the policies of the EU, both on the expert and more general public level.
-The centre produces research papers, books, policy briefs, collaborative publications, along with several other formats.
+The Centre produces research papers, books, policy briefs, collaborative publications, along with several other formats.
 A major publication of the centre is the European View policy journal, which covers contemporary themes of European politics, focusing on one specific issue in each edition.
 It typically involves a blend of academics, experts, politicians, and decision-makers.
-Presidents and prime ministers are regular visiting authors of the journal.

 Additional content from the Centre includes: